 Do Crows Have Crests?

-No, crows have short feathers on the crown, but they still use these to communicate the same way other birds use crests.
+No. Crows have short feathers on their crown but they use these to communicate the same way other birds use crests.

 You can never ignore a bird's crest, no matter how small it looks.
 Even on small birds like titmice, the extra feathers and colors on crowns are stylish.
 To us, they are for beauty.
 To birds, crests help them communicate with other birds.

-This feature is in different families and categories of avians, so planning a trip around it means you'll come across woodpeckers, cranes, grebes...
+This feature is in different families and categories of avians, so planning a trip around it means you'll come across woodpeckers, cranes, and grebes.
 How many have you spotted so far?